YasiruRuwantha/node-html-patient-dashboard/README.md

 2. Install dependencies: npm install

-3.Change the URL in /routes/index.js at line 12,
+3.Change the URL in server.js in the root directory at line 12, mongodb+srv://dummyuser:<password>@cluster0.ftftqmv.mongodb.net/?retryWrites=true&w=majority
-mongodb+srv://dummyuser:<password>@cluster0.ftftqmv.mongodb.net/?retryWrites=true&w=majority

 using your own cluster usernames and passwords.
 You can easily create a new cluster from MongoDB Atlas and connect it.